jan 28/BIKE

 60 degrees

-Ran a littler earlier, so it was cooler, quieter, calmer.
+Ran a little earlier, so it was cooler, quieter, calmer.
 Everything green.
 Everywhere orange cones from yesterday’s race.
 Encountered a strange squirrel that panicked as I approached — it spun around a few times, then hesitated before darting past me.
 Saw 4 roller skiers.
 Kept thinking the bag protecing the base of a new tree was a turkey.
 Noticed the faint shadows cast by the welcoming oaks.
 Faint because of the thick air, I think.

 Listened to the birds as I ran south, my “I’m Shadowing You” playlist on the way back north.